-The concept of connection is the guiding principle of the design: connecting the existing buildings, connecting people and connecting to the neighbourhood.
+The concept of connection guides the design: connecting the existing buildings, connecting people and connecting with the neighbourhood.

 Opening up the ground floor spaces and the office areas links the varying programmes and users, and unites the three separate building elements.

 Across the full height of the atrium rises the central staircase, the building’s green lung and an eye-catcher from the street.
 The staircase is typified by the split-level plateaus, which act as shortcuts and new places for spontaneous interactions between colleagues.
 Given the dynamics on the staircase, the collective work functions are grouped around it and the activities that require more quiet or concentration are placed at a distance.